smart-data-models/dataModel.UrbanMobility/TransitManagement/doc/spec_FR.md

       type: object
       x-ngsi:
         type: Property
+    departureUncertainty:
+      description: "If schedule_relationship is empty or SCHEDULED, either arrival or departure must be provided within a StopTimeUpdate.
+SameAs: 'departure' field from GTFS Realtime message-StopTimeUpdate (https://developers.google.com/transit/gtfs-realtime/reference#message-stoptimeupdate)."
+      type: number
+      x-ngsi:
+        type: Property
     departure_time:
       description: "Specifies the departure time from a specific stop for a specific trip on a route.
 Times must be eight digits in HH:MM:SS format (HH:MM:SS is also accepted, if the hour begins with 0). \nNote: Trips that span multiple dates will have stop times greater than 24:00:00.
 For example, if a trip begins at 10:30:00 p.m. and ends at 2:15:00 a.m. on the following day, the stop times would be 22:30:00 and 26:15:00.
 Entering those stop times as 22:30:00 and 02:15:00 would not produce the desired results.
 SameAs: 'departure_time' field from GTFS Static Field definitions-stop_times.txt (https://developers.google.com/transit/gtfs/reference#stop_timestxt)"
       format: time
       type: string
       x-ngsi:
         type: Property
+    depotID:
+      description: Describes the unique id of the bus depot corresponding to this observation.
+      type: string
+      x-ngsi:
+        type: Property
+    depotName:
+      description: Describes the depot name of the bus depot corresponding to this observation.
+      type: string
+      x-ngsi:
+        type: Property
     depot_id:
-      description: 'Describes the unique id of the bus depot corresponding to this observation.'
+      description: Describes the unique id of the bus depot corresponding to this observation.
       type: string
       x-ngsi:
         type: Property
     depot_name:
-      description: 'Describes the depot name of the bus depot corresponding to this observation.'
+      description: Describes the depot name of the bus depot corresponding to this observation.
       type: string
       x-ngsi:
         type: Property
     description:
-      description: 'A description of this item'
+      description: A description of this item
       type: string
       x-ngsi:
         type: Property
     deviceInfo:
-      description: 'Information about the device associated with the observations.'
+      description: Information about the device associated with the observations.
       properties:
         deviceBatteryStatus:
           description: 'Property.
 Model:''https://schema.org/Text''.
 Gives the Battery charging status of the reporting device(Connected, Disconnected).'